-My dad yearned to be a doctor from the moment he saw Doc Weeks, the county physician, set a leg.
+My dad yearned to become a doctor from the moment he saw Doc Weeks, the county physician, set a leg.
 At 16, he thumbed his way from Talking Rock, Georgia, to Atlanta, where he worked as an office boy.
-He was in a hurry.
-The war was on.
-Youthful impatience wore down his father, who finally signed the papers so Dad could enlist at 17.
+He was in a hurry; Pearl Harbor had ignited the war, and like millions, he was eager to serve.
+Dad’s youthful impatience wore down his father, who finally signed the papers so he could enlist at 17.

 A typhoon’s roar deafened, with seas crashing all around.
 In the valley between 35-foot waves, the sailors stared up at a wall of water curving overhead.
 Then the ship rode almost perpendicular, surviving the crest before tossed into another valley.

 My father could not bear what was to come.
 He scooped up a few gentle creatures and stowed them in shoeboxes below.
 The typhoon raged again, battering most birds to death against the ship.

 Life, after all, in the madness of death.